formifan2002/signalk-ais-navionics-converter/README.md

 #### Enable VesselFinder Forwarding
 - **Default**: false
-- **Description**: When enabled, AIS Type 1 messages (position reports) are forwarded to VesselFinder.com via UDP.
+- **Description**: When enabled, AIS Type 1 and Type 19 messages (position reports for AIS class A and B) are forwarded to VesselFinder.com via UDP.

 #### VesselFinder Host
 - **Default**: ais.vesselfinder.com